sampson-chen/sack/README.md

 will switch you to the "RB" profile.
 Now any searches via sack will run with this profile's preset flags (e.g. flags="-ia -A 2 -B 3") and under this profile's preset directories (e.g. directories="~/src/reviewboard/ ~/src/rbtools ~/src/djblets")

-Now suppose you are under some deep directory in terminal:
+Now suppose you are working under some deep directory in terminal:

     user@linux:~/src/reviewboard/reviewboard/reviews/management/commands/diffs$